Insider Threat Detection & Data Loss Prevention Services

 For C-suite leaders, the concern is not simply whether a DLP product is installed.
 The concern is whether the business can explain who can access sensitive data, where that data can go, what risky movement looks like, and how security, legal, HR, privacy, and IT should respond when the signal is real.

-Create a data-protection program precise enough to reduce risk and careful enough to preserve trust.
+Create a data protection program precise enough to reduce risk and careful enough to preserve trust.

-Insider-risk and DLP programs fail when they are too broad, too noisy, or too disconnected from business reality.
+Insider threat and DLP programs fail when they are too broad, too noisy, or too disconnected from business reality.
 The objective is not to monitor everything.
 The objective is to be intentional by focusing attention on the data, users, systems, behaviors, and transfer paths that matter most.

 A stronger program gives leadership a clearer answer to practical questions: Which data is most exposed?
 Which users and roles create elevated risk?
 Which policies produce useful signal?
 Which alerts waste time?
 Which cases need legal, HR, privacy, or executive involvement?
 Which improvements should happen first?